davidsosa/CarND-PID-Control-Project/README.md

 ### Project description

 Write a PID (Proportial, integral, and differential ) controller, to guide the car through the track.
-The most important task
+The most important task is to tune the parameters to have an optimal driving experience.

 To write this project the YouTube Q&A was followed: https://www.youtube.com/watch?v=YamBuzDjrs8&feature=youtu.be